Stephanie-Thomas/Coffee-Shop-Database/README.md

 - [x] MySQL is used as the database system that houses all the shop's information.
 The Java application will work in direct contact with this system using the language SQL.

 #### Note: This program is still being worked on and edited.
-This is just the current concepts
+This is just the current framework.